nrfconnect/Asset-Tracker-Template/docs/common/test_and_ci_setup.md

 - [.github/workflows/sonarcloud.yml](../../.github/workflows/sonarcloud.yml): for building and running tests on emulation, and run Sonarcloud analysis.
 - [.github/workflows/compliance.yml](../../.github/workflows/compliance.yml): for static compliance checks.

-Additionally we are using AI assistant in [.github/workflows/ai-review.yaml](../../.github/workflows/ai-review.yaml).
-It's an AI reviewer that runs on pull request.
+Additionally, AI assistant is used in [.github/workflows/ai-review.yaml](../../.github/workflows/ai-review.yaml).
+It is an AI reviewer that runs on pull request.
-Developer can choose to run it or not with a label.
+You can choose to run it or not with a label.

 The CI pipeline is triggered as follows:

 - Pull Request: `build.yml`, `sonarcloud.yml`, `compliance.yml`.
 No target tests are run on PR to avoid instabilities.
 - Push to main: `build-and-target-test.yml`, `sonarcloud.yml`.
 Only "fast" targets tests are run.
 Avoiding excessively time-consuming tests.
 - Nightly: `build-and-target-test.yml`.
 Full set of target tests.
 Includes "slow" tests such as full modem FOTA test and power consumption test.

 ### Hardware Tests